 One of those exciting developments is alternative financing, of which crowdfunding and peer-to-peer fundraising are the most common ones.
-Many people use these terms interchangeably, and although they are similar for sure, they are two separate fundraising techniques.
-This ambiguity around ‘crowdfunding’ and ‘peer-to-peer fundraising’ makes it a bit of a complex subject.
+Many people use these terms interchangeably, and although they are similar for sure, these are two separate fundraising techniques.
+This ambiguity around crowdfunding and peer-to-peer fundraising make it a bit of a complex subject.

 Table of Contents